 “I need it.
 I had a bad day” and “I’ll quit again tomorrow”

 “I quit for 3 months.
 I’ve proven I can quit when I want to”

 It’s amazing how illogical I could be while convincing myself of this “logic”.
 I continued to crave the drink because I believed it made me happy.
 But it certainly did not make me happy.
 Ironically, it did the opposite.

 I’ve been thinking a lot about the irony of drinking.
-Daily drinking is pushed by commercials, billboards, ads. on social media and television. and trusted, friends, lovers, aunts and uncles.
-Drinking is part of human ritual and celebration, Holy Communion, Day of the Dead offerings in Mexico, wine during Shabbat and Passover, toasts at weddings.
+Daily drinking is pushed by commercials, billboards, ads, on social media and television. and by trusted, friends, lovers, aunts, and uncles.
+Drinking is part of human ritual and celebration, Holy Communion, Day of the Dead offerings in Mexico, wine during Shabbat and Passover, and toasts at weddings.
 Nearly every adult party ever thrown (especially in my family) revolves around drinking.
-And yet… in the US alone, there’s more than 88,000 alcohol-related deaths a year.
+And yet… in the US alone, there are more than 88,000 alcohol-related deaths a year.
 That’s in addition to cancer, liver damage, hypertension, heart disease, and fetal damage.
 Alcohol is responsible for injuries, suicide, violence, and auto accidents.
 These factors contribute to the final numbers that show excessive alcohol consumption as the third-leading cause of death in the US.
 It’s so ironic because drinking culture is mostly evil but wrapped up in a shiny package with a bright pink 🎀bow.